gsouf/dart-hangul/README.md

 isHangulSyllable('ㄱ');   // false
 isHangulSyllable('q');   // false

+// can also be used from character code isHangulSyllableCode('쪲'.codeUnitAt(0));   // true

 // list of valid cho jung and jong are also exported: final Set allJamos = {...choJamos, ...jungJamos, ...jongJamos};